naresh1407/Notes-app/README.md

 # Notes-app

 ## About
-* This app allows to add and remove notes to a json file via command line arguments in node.js.
+* This is simple interface to simulate note taking experience via command line arguments in node.js.
 * Yargs package has been used to parse the command line arguments.
 * The file system module has been used for storing the data into JSON format and retrieving it whenever required.
 * Chalk package has been used to enhance the user readability.